-This keto almond flour orange cake is made with healthy ingredients and is an excellent dessert.
-With a sweet and nutty flavor and a delicious orange cream cheese frosting that everyone will love!
+This almond flour orange cake is made with healthy ingredients and is an excellent breakfast, dessert, or any time you're craving cake!
+Keto orange cake has a sweet and nutty flavor and a delicious orange cream cheese frosting.
+Nobody will believe it's low carb!

 Table of Contents

-Served with a glorious orange cream cheese frosting and bejeweled with orange zest, it looks as good as it tastes!
+Our keto orange cake is served with a glorious orange cream cheese frosting and bejeweled with orange zest.
+It looks as good as it tastes!

 You can use lemons instead of oranges and ghee or coconut oil instead of butter for a different spin with equally tasty results.